pitchmuc/launchpy/docs/translator.md

 ## Starting with translator class

 The instantiation of the translator class is very basic as you would just need to call for it.
 What is really required is the base property extensions and rules.
-The id of the elements from your “mother” property.
+The id of the elements from your "mother" property.
 This is an assumption that I have when I created this facilitator, you would have a blueprint that you will use to copy elements from.
 The translator class provide 2 methods to add base rule and base extension ids: